PipedreamHQ/pipedream/docs/docs/components/api/README.md

 Several examples below use the Pipedream CLI.
 To install it, [follow the instructions for your OS / architecture](/cli/install/).

 See the [CLI reference](/cli/reference/) for detailed usage and examples beyond those covered below.

-### Contributing

-You can publish components to your account for private use, or [contribute them to the Pipedream registry](/components/guidelines/) for anyone to run.

-Components published to the Pipedream registry can be found in the [`PipedreamHQ/pipedream` repo](https://github.com/PipedreamHQ/pipedream).

 ### Example Components